Israeli military intelligence chief resigns over his role in failing to prevent Oct. 7 attack

 The Hamas attack, which came on a Jewish holiday, caught Israel and its vaunted security establishment entirely off guard.
 Israelis’ sense of faith in their military — seen by most Jews as one of the country’s most trustworthy institutions — was shattered in the face of Hamas’ onslaught.
 The resignation could help restore some of that trust.

+The fighting has devastated Gaza’s two largest cities, and driven 80% of the territory’s population to flee to other parts of the besieged coastal enclave.
+The war has sparked a humanitarian catastrophe that has drawn warnings of imminent famine.

 The attack also sent shock waves through the region.
-Tensions have rocked the Israeli-occupied West Bank, as well as cities and towns within Israel itself.
+Beyond Hezbollah and Iran, tensions have rocked the Israeli-occupied West Bank, as well as cities and towns within Israel itself.

 On Monday, Israeli police said that a car had slammed into pedestrians in Jerusalem, wounding three lightly, and security camera video showed two men exiting the car with a rifle before the fleeing the scene.
 Police later said they arrested the two men.